Skip to content

 Pattern 5 — single-frame e2e fixture

 The dominant shape for app-developer end-to-end tests: one frame, one install hook (the app's install! fn that registers events / subs / views), one root view, and an assertion that the rendered text matches after dispatching.
-Patterns 1–3 carry the long-form fixture; with-app-fixture is the two-line shorthand:
+There is no bespoke single-frame fixture macro — the pattern composes from primitives that already exist and are adopted at scale:

 (deftest counter-increments